Contract exchange and completion when buying a home

 Exchanging contracts is a legally binding stage of home buying, so you should be certain you want to go ahead before signing anything.

-- Make sure you’ve agreed on a completion date for the sale.
+- Make sure you’ve agreed on a completion date for sale

 During the exchange of contracts, the solicitor or conveyancer will read out the contracts over the phone in a recorded conversation.